What activities can I apply for under the Large Awards scheme?

-Students may apply more than once for a Large Award but first applications are prioritised in scoring.
+Students may apply more than once for a Large Award but first applications are prioritised.
 WRoCAH has a responsibility to ensure that its funding is distributed fairly and it may be that applications after the first three will be funded at a lower level, or not at all.
 If you have any doubts, then please contact the WRoCAH office before applying.

 It is unlikely that you will receive funding to attend more than 3 major international conferences via the Large Awards scheme during the course of your studentship.

 Things to consider